abarker/set-package-attribute/README.rst

 set-package-attribute
 =====================

-Automatically sets the `__package__` attribute of any script which imports it and calls `set_package_attribute.init()`.
+Run modules inside packages as scripts.
+Automatically sets the `__package__` attribute of any script which imports it and calls the initialization function `set_package_attribute.init()`.
 This is usually done so that the usual intra-package imports work for scripts inside packages.

 For full documentation, see https://abarker.github.io/set-package-attribute.